 What is adult day care?

-For adults day care, seniors are usually picked up in the morning, usually between 6-8 a.m., then they go home in the evening, between 5-7 p.m., says Griff.
-While at day care, seniors talk other, join group social activities, and receive assistance with daily tasks and general medical needs.
+For adults day care, seniors are usually picked up in the morning, somewhere between 6-8 a.m., and return home in the evening, between 5-7 p.m., says Griff.
+While at day care, seniors visit with each other, join group social activities, and receive assistance with daily tasks and general medical needs.